gurmeharsomal/media-screening-tool/README.md

 Financial institutions must screen large volumes of media with near-zero tolerance for missed true hits.
 Our design therefore optimizes for:

-1. Operational efficiency — automatically label unrelated articles as no_match to reduce analyst workload; and 2.
-Risk control — calibrate decision rules so a true positive is not labeled no_match (avoid false negatives).
+1. **Operational efficiency**: automatically label unrelated articles as no_match to reduce analyst workload
+2. **Risk control**: calibrate decision rules so a true positive is not labeled no_match (avoid false negatives).

 We frame the task as binary classification (match / no_match) for each (candidate, article) pair and tune the pipeline to achieve high recall on true positives while maintaining strong precision for the match label.

 ## Approach & Architecture

-### Stage 1 — Deterministic Filter
+### Stage 1: Deterministic Filter

 Purpose: cast a wide net to protect recall, and quickly produce no_match only when there is deterministic evidence the article is not about the candidate.